The perception of color

 As the year 2006 was drawing to a close, I came across an interesting paper on the Mind/Body problem: "Facing up to the Problem of Consciousness".
 I intend to comment upon it at some time in the future under the heading "The Mind's I".

 Last edited or checked July 31, 2011.
-(Fixed broken links May 30, 2017 and February 20, 2024.)
+(Broken links fixed June 1, 2024.)

 Home page